baxterdax/MuTTE/README.md

 ## Join the Community

 We'd love your contributions!
-Fork the repo, make your changes, and submit a pull request.
-Together, we can make MaTTE even better.
+See `CONTRIBUTING.md` and `GOVERNANCE.md` for our process.
+Together, we can make MuTTE even better.

+## Governance & Releases
+- Governance: `GOVERNANCE.md`
+- Releases: `RELEASE_PROCESS.md`
+- Roadmap: `ROADMAP.md`

+## Error Handling Examples
+- Missing required fields: returns `400` with message.
+- Invalid API key: returns `401`.
+- Rate limit exceeded: `429` with retry advice.
+- SMTP transient error: retries with exponential backoff; on failure, request returns an error and status is logged.

+See `docs/error-handling.md` for details.

 ---

 Ready to get started?
-Dive in and simplify your email management with MaTTE!
+Dive in and simplify your email management with MuTTE!